iomicroservices/baselink-nuxt/content/services/tradespeople/handyman/cabinet-shelf-fitting.md

 Book cabinet and shelf fitting{{$doc.location}} that really hold up

 #description
 Need extra storage or want to upgrade your interiors?
 BaseLink connects you with trusted local handypeople{{$doc.location}} who can fit cabinets, shelves, and storage units with precision.
-Whether it’s a hallway cabinet, floating shelves in the living room, or bathroom storage, we’ll make sure everything’s installed safely and looks great.
+Whether it's a hallway cabinet, floating shelves in the living room, or bathroom storage, we'll make sure everything's installed safely and looks great.

 #description
 Your handyperson will assess the wall type — whether plasterboard, brick or tile — and choose the right fixings to ensure a stable and long-lasting result.
 Wall plugs, screws, and brackets are fitted securely, with everything aligned and levelled for a clean, balanced finish.